arifszn/shepai/README.md

 I built **shepai** because I genuinely dislike debugging logs in the terminal.

 Modern application logs are no longer simple strings — they’re often deeply nested JSON, long stack traces, or structured logs that wrap across multiple lines.
-In a terminal, this quickly becomes painful:
+In a terminal, this quickly becomes painful.
-- JSON is hard to read without collapsing or formatting
-- Stack traces are easy to lose context in
-- Scrolling back and forth breaks flow
-- Filtering specific logs mentally is exhausting

 I wanted a way to **see logs the way they deserve to be seen** — structured, searchable, expandable, and persistent on screen — without introducing heavy log infrastructure or changing application code.